 An internationally recognized criminal defense lawyer, Nancy Hollander joined the firm in 1980 and became a partner in 1983.
 She is also an Associate Tenant at London’s Doughty Street Chambers, which specializes in criminal law, international law, and human rights.
-Ms. Hollander has been admitted to practice in the U.S. Supreme Court, nine U.S. Courts of Appeal, seven U.S. District Courts, U.S. Army Court of Criminal Appeals, and New Mexico.
-She is also on the list of counsel for the International Criminal Court (ICC) as well as the U.S. Department of Defense’s Pool of Qualified Civilian Defense Counsel for Military Commissions.
+Ms. Hollander has been admitted to practice in the U.S. Supreme Court, nine U.S. Courts of Appeal, seven U.S. District Courts, the United States Army Court of Criminal Appeals, The Court of Appeals for the Armed Forces and New Mexico.
+She is also on the list of counsel for the International Criminal Court (ICC) as well as the Department of Defense’s Pool of Qualified Civilian Defense Counsel for Military Commissions.

 In addition to her criminal defense practice, Ms. Hollander has been counsel in numerous civil cases, forfeitures, and administrative hearings, and she has argued and won a historic case involving religious freedom in the U.S. Supreme Court.
 Ms. Hollander also served as a consultant to the defense in a high-profile terrorism case in Ireland and has assisted counsel in other international cases.
 In 1992-93, Ms. Hollander was the first woman president of the National Association of Criminal Defense Lawyers.
 Chosen by her peers as a Fellow of the American College of Trial Lawyers as well as the American Board of Criminal Lawyers, she also is a member of the European Criminal Bar Association, and in 2017, she was appointed to one of the American Bar Association’s International Criminal Justice Standards Steering Committees to develop standards for international criminal tribunals.